h5md/h5md/draft.rst

     An attribute that is a string-valued array of size ``D`` that specifies the boundary condition of the box along each dimension.
     The elements of ``boundary`` are either ``periodic`` or ``none``.

+    ``periodic``
+    The simulation box is periodically continued along the given dimension and serves as the unit cell for an infinite tiling of space.

+    ``none``
+    No boundary condition is imposed.
+This summarizes the situations of open systems (i.e., an infinitely large box) and closed systems (e.g., due to an impenetrable wall).
+In both cases, the offset and the edge length along this dimension are irrelevant.

 Information on the geometry of the box edges and on the coordinate offset is stored as attributes or as data groups, depending on whether the box is fixed